AgileVentures/av-static-website/source/blog_articles/2017-09-26-av-ecosystem-review-return-to-the-greeter-bots.html.markdown

 I had no comments on the multiple source repository pull request (apart from my own), so I've merged that to play with on develop.
-I want to pop back all the way to up to reviewing the flow of folks through AgileVentures and my experiments with the getting started pages, but I there's a couple of stops on the way.
+I want to pop back all the way to up to reviewing the flow of folks through AgileVentures and my experiments with the getting started pages, but there's a couple of stops on the way.
 First is to get the new code of conduct more prominent, and sort out the greeter bots; as well as finishing up the changes to the Premium Mob/F2F pages.

 So let's start with the greeter bot, which I think should mention the code of conduct.
 First up I'll merge in the simple unit tests I added previously: